 - Wednesday Professional Development: Every Wednesday is early dismissal for scholars and the afternoon is dedicated to teacher professional development.
 Platinum teachers spend the afternoon in a school-wide group or in grade level teams to participate in sessions that push the planning and practice of instruction and management.
 Professional development sessions are developed based on real-time areas of need for the school community.

-- Weekly Individual Professional Development Meetings: Every teacher has a weekly, thirty-minute professional development meeting with their school leader that focuses on upcoming curriculum, scholar data, and an individual professional development goal.
+- Weekly Individual Professional Development Meetings: Every teacher has a bi-weekly, thirty-minute professional development meeting with their school leader that focuses on upcoming curriculum, scholar data, and an individual professional development goal.

 - Video Analysis: We believe there is power in using video to improve one’s craft.
 Achievement Prep teachers are regularly videoed and that video is analyzed with leadership and/or peers in order to help improve instruction.